Calistril 3, 4713 (morning, Uqtaal necropolis)

 The accolades we received were enough for me, but the Prince already had two things in mind.
 First, we were gifted one of the Hongal performers’ fiddles (and I suspect we have executed her, too).
 Second, he thanked us all personally, but me especially, and then he asked me to join him for breakfast in the morning.
 I am not really fond of the idea, but refusing the Prince in front of a couple hundred of his nobles and subjects seemed like an extraordinarily bad idea at the time.
 So I said yes.

 Note that I said, “at the time”.
 As Chua was escorting us to our rooms, Olmas struck up a conversation with him, and he asked a few questions about the Prince that have me regretting that answer.

-Among the stories Chua told us was this gem: “Once he stacked five people on top of one another, just to see if he could sever their heads with a single stroke of his katana.
+Among the stories Chua told us was this gem: “Once he stacked seven people on top of one another, just to see if he could sever their heads with a single stroke of his katana.
 Which, of course, he did!”

 “We’re they prisoners being executed or something?”
 Olmas asked.

 “I don’t know.
 I suppose they might have been.
 But whoever they were, they weren’t important.
 Should that matter?”

 Chua will come by at seven o’clock in the morning to take me to breakfast.
 Sparna volunteered to escort me.